GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

     ..

-In order to remove landedge model:
+This parameter is used to enable or disable landedge module.

 .. md-tab-set::
     :name: landedge-model-enabled-tabs